kryczkal/PolygonEditor-ComputerGraphics-2024/README.md

 # Polygon Editor with Constraints

 This repository contains a Qt-based polygon editor application that allows users to interactively create, edit, and constrain polygons.
 The system leverages a hierarchical object structure to represent and manipulate polygon vertices, edges, and their associated constraints.
-It is designed to be both extensible and illustrative of various computer graphics and computational geometry concepts.

 ## Key Features